|

 It's gotta be hard to be a writer for the Hulk - the guy's basically been the same since his first appearance to the modern day.
-The only guy who did much with him, in fact, was Peter David.
+The only scribe who did much with him, in fact, was Peter David.
 You name a memorable Hulk story, and odds are PAD's behind it.
 One of the best was the time-travelling adventure Future Imperfect.

 The Maestro is quite literally the Hulk's Alpha and Omega, his beginning and his end.
 Sometime in a possible future, the Earth was devastated by global nuclear war, a conflict that killed most of humanity, including its superhuman population.
 One of the few survivors was the Hulk, who found that he simply absorbed the radiation, making him even stronger, but also driving him insane.
 Calling himself the Maestro, he eliminated any possible competition, and proclaimed himself ruler of the world.

 We'll get this out of the way first: this figure is missing something very important.
 Something that should have been caught and fixed in the prototype phase.
 Something even a casual fan would have had the sense to include - Maestro's Fallen Hero Armor.
-Along with the redesign of Ultron, that lack is the cause behind a raging freakout from ToyBiz's Jesse Falcon:

 Lack of appropriate accessories aside, Maestro is a really cool figure.
-He's 7 3/4", which makes him the same size as the Smart Hulk figure.
+He's nearly 7⅝", which makes him the same size as the Smart Hulk figure.
 Well, same height, anyway; he's a lot wider.
 He dwarfs the previous version in terms of articulation, as well, with joints at the toes, ankles, knees, hips, fingers, wrists, elbows, bicpes, shoulders (including pull-out hinges), neck and head.
 He doesn't have a traditional waist, but the joint that runs through his abdomen serves the same purpose.

-covered with the warts and scars of a lifetime.
 His eyebrows jut quite far out over his eyes, and you can tell he's frowning even behind that big bushy beard.
 He's wearing more clothes than the previous verison, and they're detailed nicely.
 His baggy pants are tucked into ridged boots, and his loin cloth has two different textures.
 For some reason, his elbows have the same ribbed pattern as his boots, and the texture of his skin changes noticably about halfway down his forearms.
 It's almost like they were going to have him wearing gloves or something.

 You really have to admire the paint apps.
 There's a solid green base, with a dark wash for the crevices and a light dry brush for the high areas.
 The metal boots and elbow pads are mostly silver, with a blue tinge.
 The shadows on his beard are a bit heavy, but his eyes are great.
 This guy is intense!
 The hairy bits might be a bit rough, but Maestro's skin and clothes are really quite good.